espruino/EspruinoDocs/puck/Puck.js Controlling Other Pucks.md

   }
 }

-// Call this function when the button is pressed setWatch(sendToggle, BTN, { edge:"rising", debounce:50, repeat: true });
+// Call sendToggle when the button is pressed setWatch(sendToggle, BTN, { edge:"rising", debounce:50, repeat: true });
 ```